🍽️ Fish Guide

 Does preparation change the risk?

-The form and handling of fish determine its histamine status entirely.
-A Score 0 food can become a high-risk trigger simply due to time and temperature.
+The form and handling of fish largely determine its histamine status.
+A food that starts out low-risk can become a higher-risk trigger simply due to time and temperature.

 FormRisk LevelNotes

-Freshly caughtLowSafe if gutted and cooked within hours of leaving the water
+Freshly caughtLowGenerally safe if gutted and cooked within hours of leaving the water

-Vacuum-packed (cold)Higher riskLack of oxygen does not stop anaerobic bacteria from producing amines
+Vacuum-packed (cold)HighLack of oxygen does not necessarily stop anaerobic bacteria from producing amines

 Note: Risk levels are based on clinical observations and patient reports, not standardized histamine measurements.
 Individual tolerance varies.